Education

 5. Increased Transparency

-Because end-users are actively involved in the process and can observe the ongoing progress, the Agile method to project management provides a higher level of transparency.
+Because end-users are actively involved in the process and can observe the ongoing progress, the Agile method of project management provides a higher level of transparency.
 From the standpoint of the company, the trade-off is that end-users may perceive faults.

 6. Test Early